-We crossed the bridge and hopped off the bus right after, into one of my favorite areas in the city- the edge of Fremont.
+I crossed the bridge and hopped off the bus right after, into one of my favorite areas in the city- the edge of Fremont.
 It’s a very serene area, lined by verdant pathways and stuffed with fun shops and eateries.
 I love stopping for samples at the Theo Chocolate factory, grabbing hot chili from the lunch bar at PCC, or snacking on something I can be sure I’m not allergic to at Flying Apron, a gluten free and vegan bakery.

 But there’s more than just food!
 The Burke-Gilman trail runs along the water, connecting you to the path that circles Lake Union, and it offers a stunning view of sparkling water and verdant greenery.
 On one side you can run to Gasworks Park and look across the water at the city, and on the other you can follow the trail all the way to the Ballard Locks.

 I’m getting off track here.
 What were we talking about?
 The Fremont Sunday Market!

 Despite my frequent trips to the area, I hadn’t been to the market since maybe last summer, and didn’t quite remember what to expect.

 I was welcomed to the market by a table selling all sort of crystals and fossilized shells!
 This was such a delight.
 Though in what is a very New-Age-y part of Seattle, I wasn’t too surprised.
 I went home with a beautiful hunk of rich purple amethyst, which is supposed to be good for creativity.